adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 }
 ```

-Finally, you can use `INSTANTIATE_TEST_CASE_P` to instantiate the test
+Finally, you can use `INSTANTIATE_TEST_CASE_P` to instantiate the out
 case with any set of parameters you want.
 Google Test defines a number of
-functions for generating test parameters.
+functions for generating out parameters.
 They return what we call
 (surprise!) _parameter generators_.
 Here is a summary of them,
 which are all in the `testing` namespace: